Themaister/Granite/README.md

 For MSVC, it should work to use the appropriate `-G` flag.
 There aren't any real samples yet, so not much to do unless you use Granite as a submodule.

+The Android build is somewhat broken atm, but it's based on gradle/CMake/NativeActivity.

 ## License

 The code is licensed under MIT.
 Feel free to use it for whatever purpose.